mrpjevans/smartdoor/README.md

 # smartdoor

 Code to accompany the smart door tutorial in MagPi #76

-### Looking for the Webapp?
+### Webapp

-The 'webapp' folder referenced in the article will be appearing here very soon.
-Thank you for your patience. **UPDATED** Well that didn't happen.
-Apologies but die to several factors, not least 2020 in general, I simply ran out of time to finish this.
-If you have any questions to help you get started, please do ask.
+A 'fancier' version of the tools here can be found in the webapp directory.
+Have a look at the README inside there for setup instructions.

 ### How To Start on Boot

 A quick and easy way to start a Python script on boot is to add it to rc.local.

 ```
 $ sudo nano /etc/rc.local
 ```

 Now find the last line, exit(0) and add something like this above it: